vyca2017/content/content/blog/2017-07-11-howtographql/2017-07-11-howtographql.md

 ## For the Community, by the Community

-How to GraphQL was created with the help of many amazing develoeprs who did a great job in creating the content for the different tutorial tracks.
+How to GraphQL was created with the help of many amazing developers who did a great job in creating the content for the different tutorial tracks.

 Special thanks to the contributors of all initial tutorials that are available at the launch:
 - [Maira Bello](https://github.com/mairatma): Contributed the [graphql-js](https://www.howtographql.com/graphql-js/0-introduction/) tutorial